Mahamuni Buddha Statue in Mahamuni Pagoda

-The Rakhine King Sanda Thuriya (Candrasuriya) of Dhanyawadi (Dhanyavati) accompanied by Sandra Mala (Candramala ), the Chief Queen with her 1,600 hand maidens, the King’s ministers and numerous followers went to pay homage to the Great Teacher.
+The Rakhine King Sanda Thuriya (Candrasuriya) of Dhanyawadi (Dhanyavati) accompanied by Sandra Mala (Candramala ), the Chief Queen with her 1,600 handmaidens, the King’s ministers and numerous followers went to pay homage to the Great Teacher.
 After residing in the King’s capital, the Buddha made preparations to return to Tha-wut-hti (Srāvastī) and the King supplicated: “Oh Lord if you wander about from place to place in distant countries we shall have no opportunity to pay homage to you.
-Therefore, for my own good and that of others, I pray you to leave an image of yourself “.
+Therefore, for my own good and that of others, I pray you leave an image of yourself “.

 The Buddha readily agreed making the King and the people of Arakan (Rakhine) joyous.
 So preparations were immediately made.
-The Buddha called on two heavenly Lords, Sakra (Indra) the King of the divine beings, and Visvakarman, the celestial architect, ordering them to make on image with the treasures donated by the King, Royalty and populace.
-This image, the Buddha stipulated, “shall not vary from the actual size of my body even by the breadth of a hair.”
+The Buddha called on two heavenly Lords, Sakra (Indra) the King of the divine beings, and Visvakarman, the celestial architect, ordering them to make an image with the treasures donated by the King, Royalty and populace.
+In this image, the Buddha stipulated, “shall not vary from the actual size of my body even by the breadth of a hair.”
 After the image had been cast the Blessed One desirous of imparting some of his glory to the image, breathed upon it, when Lo! and behold! the image was transformed into a life-like one, so life-like indeed that there appeared before the peoples’ eyes two Buddhas, the Buddha in person and his golden bronze image.

 Large 15th Century Cambodian bronzes – Mahamuni Pagoda

 The Mahamuni Pagoda is home to six large bronze images which were taken from Angkor Wat in Cambodia in the 15th century.
-The bronzes consist of the three headed elephant Airavata referred to as Erawan in Thailand, two warrior statues that stood guard over Angkor are believed to have healing qualities and today many people believe that by rubbing the corresponding parts of the statues body it will cure their ailments.
+The bronzes consist of the three-headed elephant Airavata referred to as Erawan in Thailand, two warrior statues that stood guard over Angkor are believed to have healing qualities and today many people believe that by rubbing the corresponding parts of the statue’s body it will cure their ailments.